SixtenLabs/Gluten/README.md

 which is based on Caliburn.Micro but only the parts that support WPF.

 I have been making some major (removed built in IOC) and minor changes to suit my programming style and habits.
-As time goes on I will be adding some documentation.
 It is currently a work in progress and as it matures I will add some documentation.